mddazure/vpn-traffic-selector-snat/README.md

 Open the file [c8k-0-snat.ios](/c8k-0-snat.ios) in a text editor.

-- Replace `[c8k-10-pip]` by the public ip address of c8k-10.
+- Replace `[c8k-10-pip]` by the public ip address of `c8k-10`.

-- Connect to c8k-0 via Serial Console and log in.
+- Connect to `c8k-0` via Serial Console and log in.

 - Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.
 Copy the configuration into `c8k-0`.

-- Type `end` to exit Configuration mode, type `copy run start` and accept defaults to store the running configuration.
+- Type `end` to exit Configuration mode, type `copy run start` and accept defaults to persist the running configuration.

 Open the file [c8k-10-snat.ios](/c8k-10-snat.ios) in a text editor.

-- Replace `[c8k-10-pip]` by the public ip address of c8k-0.
+- Replace `[c8k-10-pip]` by the public ip address of `c8k-0`.

 - Connect to `c8k-10` via Serial Console and log in.

 - Enter Enable mode by typing `en` at the prompt, then enter Configuration mode by typing `conf t`.
 Copy the configuration into `c8k-10`.

-- Type `end` to exit Configuration mode, type `copy run start` and accept defaults to store the running configuration.
+- Type `end` to exit Configuration mode, type `copy run start` and accept defaults to persist the running configuration.

 #### Explanation